Zu18/website/README.md

 # My website
-HTML and CSS responsive website with information about me and my portfolio.
-The HTML page contains a JavaScript function.
+The HTML and CSS responsive website with information about me and my portfolio.
+To build this website I used vanilla(plain) JavaScript, HTML, and CSS.
 During the work on this project, I learned:

 1. About the position property and how to position  an element at the page.
 2. How to use the z-index property to specify the stack order of an element.